dexplo/jupyter_to_medium/README.md

 By default, tables will be converted via Chrome web browser by taking screenshots of them.
 If you don't have Chrome installed or cannot get chrome to work, select 'matplotlib' for the table conversion.

-## Dependencies

-* nbconvert
-* requests
-* Google Chrome / Brave browser
-* matplotlib (for cropping images and if Chrome browser does not work)
-* BeautifulSoup (For parsing markdown tables)